 There are local wineries here down virtually every road you care to travel.
 On most local roads you will find several.
 The longer the road the more you often find.

 I spent a day tasting wines, meeting the amazing owners or managers, and tasting local cheeses, and food.
 I eventually stumbled on to an amazing local restaurant Ristorante trattoria la botteghina.
-Their website is down so enjoy this local travelers review instead.
+Their website is down so enjoy this local traveler review instead.

 This restaurant was recommended to me by my local host.
 I tried it on the second night of my stay in Chianni.
 The atmosphere was warm, cozy, and classy.
-It had great old world charm and hospitality.
+It had great old-world charm and hospitality.
 My server only spoke Italian and I had difficulty making out the full menu.
 I received some assistance from a gentleman at the next table who was dining with his family.
 They invited me to join them at their table.
-We had great conversation during dinner.
+We had a great conversation during dinner.
 I ordered two different wild boar dishes one with pasta and one that was more like a stew.
 It was fabulously tasty.
-Paired with a local red wine made just up the road I experience true Tuscan cuisine.
-For dessert I had the tiramisu which rounded out the evening perfectly.
+Paired with local red wine made just up the road I experience true Tuscan cuisine.
+For dessert, I had the tiramisu which rounded out the evening perfectly.
 I enjoyed it so much that I went back a few days later for lunch.
 I had to try the goat!
 I would certainly recommend this restaurant to anyone visiting Tuscany.

 I think even though my visit to Florence was astounding I almost liked this day as much.
 If I had real wealth retiring somewhere those lovely would be on my list.

 If you want to see Florence and then spent time in an amazing wine region book this resort through TZort.